Saint Helena Airport: Airport certification and opening

 The first large (above 100 seats) passenger jet landed on 18 April 2016, a Boeing 737-800 operated by Comair.
-It was an implementation flight to test the route, ground operations and handling, ahead of commencement of scheduled services.
-The landing was not straightforward, with the aircraft only successfully landing on its third approach (the first approach was a planned Go-around, because of the lack of experience with this airport).
-On 26 April 2016, a further delay to the opening, without a specified end date, was announced by the St. Helena Government because of concerns regarding wind shear, after the problematic landing by the Comair 737-800 intended for regular flights.
-However southbound landings (runway 20) have wind shear problems.
-There is a need to define measurement methods for the wind shear in order to understand when landing can be done, and when to cancel flights.
-The late postponement caused extra cost, for example contracted employees and contracted airlines that cannot operate, hotels that were built, and also the need to extend the use of the RMS St Helena, which originally was due to be retired after the airport opened.
+It was an implementation flight without passengers, to test the route, ground operations and handling, ahead of commencement of scheduled services.
+The landing had complications: the first approach was a planned go-around to familiarize the pilots with the airport, the second was aborted close to the ground by the pilots due to wind shear, and on the third (successful) approach it also experienced wind shear.
+On 26 April, the St. Helena Government announced an indefinite delay in opening the airport, because of safety concerns about wind shear.
+The economic impact included extending the use of the RMS St Helena, which was due to be retired after the airport opened.

 Following an inspection in April 2016, on 10 May, UK-based Air Safety Support International (ASSI), a subsidiary company of the Civil Aviation Authority responsible for aviation safety in Overseas Territories, issued an Aerodrome Certificate to St Helena Airport.
 This safety certificate indicated that airport infrastructure, aviation security measures and air traffic control service complied with international aviation safety and security standards.
 ASSI did not allow the airport to go into commercial operation, however, due to concerns over operational readiness of monitoring and clearing issues that include wind shear and turbulence.